0xForerunner/blog/blog.woolsey.dev/content/_index.md

 ##### Simulation & Testing

 - **Monte Carlo simulations:** Leveraged my simulation expertise to build Monte Carlo models predicting market behavior under various conditions.
 This helped us tune parameters (like collateralization ratios) and prepare for extreme scenarios.
 I basically built a mini “what-if” machine for our economy.
 - **Thorough testing:** Implemented a comprehensive testing strategy – from unit tests to integration tests – to ensure Neptune’s smart contracts and services behaved correctly.
 I set up continuous integration pipelines so that every new code change was greeted with a gauntlet of tests.
-(There’s no better feeling than seeing 100% test coverage… okay, maybe landing a difficult kiteboard trick comes close.)

 ### Academic Research in Physics - _University of British Columbia & University of Alberta_

 > 2011 - 2021

 - During my time in academia (from undergrad through my Ph.D.), I worked on cutting-edge experiments in neutrino and dark matter physics.
-I designed and prototyped novel particle detectors (including a cryogenic liquid xenon detector surrounded by silicon photomultipliers), built custom electronics for experimental setups (ever made an LED pulsing circuit with picosecond timing?
-I have), and wrote countless simulations to analyze subatomic events (GEANT4 was basically my sidekick).
+I designed and prototyped novel particle detectors (including a cryogenic liquid argon detector surrounded by silicon photomultipliers), built custom electronics for experimental setups (ever made an LED pulsing circuit with picosecond timing?), and wrote countless simulations to analyze subatomic events (GEANT4 was basically my sidekick).
 It was a challenging and wild journey that sharpened my problem-solving skills and taught me how to improvise with both hardware and software.
 - **Why it matters:** This research background might seem far removed from software engineering, but it gave me a solid foundation in programming, data analysis, and designing complex systems.
 After you’ve debugged a sensor array at -110°C in an underground lab at 3:00 am, debugging a distributed cloud service in a comfy chair doesn’t seem so intimidating!

 ---